What’s a solar farm?

 Solar modules are designed to absorb (rather than reflect) as much light as possible and are covered with a protective layer of anti-reflective matte glass.

 A solar farm in your community also means more reliable electric service for homes and businesses and increased stability for the regional electric grid.
-Adding solar power helps diversify the energy mix and therefore reliance on any single source of energy, while decreasing carbon emissions.
+Adding solar power helps diversify the energy mix and therefore helps reduce reliance on any single source of energy, while decreasing carbon emissions.

 Yes!
 Silicon Ranch solar farms follow and adhere to all local, state, and federal regulations including fencing, electric codes, and signage.
-Additionally, Silicon Ranch monitors its projects 24/7 so that any disturbance to the system can be quickly and safely acted upon.
+Additionally, Silicon Ranch monitors our projects 24/7 so that any disturbance to the system can be quickly and safely acted upon.

 You might have heard that solar farms produce electromagnetic fields (EMFs).
 Exposure to EMFs is a part of normal life, from the appliances used in our homes to the electrical lines in our neighborhoods.
 At the perimeter fencing of a solar project, EMF exposure is far lower than that found inside a typical home.